doubledotlabs/Blog/README.md

 Place your article text below this front matter, formatted in [Markdown styling](https://guides.github.com/features/mastering-markdown/).
 GitHub-flavored markdown is partially supported.

 For various reasons, any articles about excessively controversial or political topics will not be accepted.
 Once your article is finished, you may [create a pull request](https://help.github.com/en/articles/creating-a-pull-request) to have it reviewed and added to this collection.
+You must have explicit permission from all authors of an article in order to contribute it to this blog.

 ## License